 For example, a financial institution may have a CLTV ratio of 80%.
 This is the minimum rate against which they will accept a loan against a property.

 A client owns a home worth $400,000.
 They currently own $200,000 on their first mortgage.

 Then, minus the $200,000 still owed on the first mortgage, this means the client is eligible for a loan of $120,000 against their property.

 A home equity loan comes in the form of a lump sum of cash.
-It is typically used when homeowners need a large sum of cash for expenses such as their children's college education or home renovations.
+It is typically used when homeowners need a large sum of cash for expenses such as saving for retirement, helping them pay their children’s college education or home renovations.

 With home equity loans, many lenders require the borrower to pay points to reduce the interest rates on the loan.
 Each interest rate point is equal to 1% of the loan value.
 This means on a $200,000 loan, one point would cost $2,000.

 Because each point lowers the interest rate, this can significantly reduce the total loan repayment.

 - Typically home equity loans can be secured with fixed interest rates.
 Securing favorable interest rates can help with planning because you will always know your monthly payment amounts.

 - As mentioned above, paying points can reduce your interest rates and drive down the total loan amount.

 Cons of a home equity loan